kildom/deprecated/notes/DataStructures.md

 * Each object can have its own "virtual functions": dispose, get, set, has, ownKeys, e.t.c.
   * Something similar to `Proxy` but in native code
-  * Size optimization: some fields are optional and may be groupped to reduce overall size if not all groups are implmented
+  * Size optimization: some fields are optional and may be groupped to reduce overall size if not all groups are implmented (not so big optimization)
   * There are no NULL function pointers.
 If it should be a default implementation, the pointer will point to default function
   * Standard objects can point to default implementation of those functions, so there will be no API difference between standard object and non-standard
   * This should simplify `Proxy` class implementation.